How to Travel Around the World and Plan an RTW Trip

 Our trip was all about family time and the chance to explore the world together, building lifelong memories.
 We were conscious that our children were growing up fast and we wanted to do a big family trip before they hit exam years!
 15 countries visited, 28,000 miles and countless memories made.

-The Cost: We purchased around the world flights for our trip, amazing value at £10,000 for the five of us.
+The Cost: We purchased around-the-world flights for our trip, amazing value at £10,000 for the five of us.
 Twelve international flights in a loop around the world.
-We supplemented these with budget airline flights, train, bus and boat travel.
+We supplemented these with budget airline flights, train, bus, and boat travel.
 Primarily, we stayed in 2 and 3-star hotels and guesthouses, occasionally renting an apartment when it was cheaper to do so.
 Costs varied depending on where we were traveling.
 SE Asia was cheap to travel in, with us spending about £150 per day.
-Australia and New Zealand much more expensive (comparable to the UK), with us spending more like £250/£300 per day.
+Australia and New Zealand are much more expensive (comparable to the UK), with us spending more like £250/£300 per day.